 The biggest mistake made by a job seeker is to begin without planning their search.
 Jumping into action without a plan is counting on luck rather than skill.
 In reality, there is no such thing as luck.
 A quote sometimes attributed to Benjamin Franklin and used by many more recent management theorists goes like this: “If you fail to plan, you plan to fail.”
 Regardless of the origin of this modern catchphrase, there is a record from ancient Chinese literature written by Sun Tzu in The Art of War sometime in the sixth century BC.
 “All men can see these tactics whereby I conquer, but what none can see is the strategy out of which victory is evolved.”
 Another upsetting reality of a job search is that planning for it is a highly emotional experience.
 It may be challenging to focus on logic and make decisions without emotional bias.
 There is a sometimes frustrating sense of urgency to do something immediately, but taking time to see the big picture first gives a better chance for success.
 Job search reality is war.
 Sun Tzu’s concept of strategy and tactical moves directly applies.

 The difference between strategy and tactics could be said to relate to making long term goals and short term goals.
-These must dovetail into each other or the plan makes no sense.
-Each step along the tactical path has to lead to an overall strategic goal.
+These must dovetail into each other, or the plan makes no sense.
+Each step along the tactical path has to lead to an overall strategic objective.

 Image credit: wklzzz / 123RF Stock Photo